Notice of Privacy Practices

 l.
 In Legal Custody.
 If you are an inmate of a correctional institution or under custody of a law enforcement official, we may disclose health information about you to the correctional institution or law enforcement official.

-11. With Authorization.
+10. With Authorization.
+We will not share information unless you give us written permission for the purposes of; marketing, sale of information, or sharing of psychotherapy notes.
 For any purposes other than the ones described above, we will only use or disclose your PHI when you give us written Authorization.
 You may give us written Authorization to use your PHI or to disclose it to anyone for any purpose.
 If you give us an Authorization, you may revoke it in writing at any time, but your revocation will not be effective to the extent we have already acted in reliance on the Authorization.

 IV.
 YOUR RIGHTS REGARDING YOUR PHI